-Zinc hydrochloride test: A few ml of extract was added with a pinch of zinc dust and after that conc.
+Zinc hydrochloride test: Few ml of extract was added with a pinch of zinc dust and after that conc.
 HCl along the side of the test tube was added.
-The appearance of a magenta color indicated the presence of flavonoids.
+The appearance of magenta Colour indicated the presence of flavonoids.

 Shinoda test: 5mL of alcohol was used to dissolve plant extract.
 A few drops of concentrated HCl and pieces of magnesium ribbon were introduced.
 Flavonoids were present when the solution was pink to crimson.